 In compliance with Section 134(5) of the Companies Act 2013 the Board to the best oftheir knowledge hereby confirm the following:

 (a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures.

-(b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit and loss of the Company for that period.
+(b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period.

 (c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

 (d) The Directors had prepared the annual accounts on a going concern basis.